dariafrank/Soviet-journals/README.md

 ## Author
 Daria Franklin
 ## Attribution
 If you are using full dataset or its parts you must give appropriate credit, provide a link to the dataset, and indicate if changes were made.
+Use 'Cite this repository' option for appropritate citation.

 ## DATA SOURCES